Dukewendo/Logbook2025/README.md

 React-router-DOM is also used to route different URLs to different parts of our web app.
 The React-Router library interprets a browser URL as an instruction to navigate to various components.

+### Create a nav bar

+In the components folder we make four new components -movies-list.js
+-movie.js
+-add-review.js
+login.js